Styunlen/Styunlen/README.md

 - 👀 I’m interested in everything about coding and any creative activity
 - 🌱 I’m currently learning...No,I'm slack in,hhh.
-  > Back to this.Here is a list of some commands what I'm frequently typing now.Guess what I'm learning lately
+  > Back to this.Here is a list of some commands that I'm frequently typing now.Guess what I'm learning lately
   > ```
   > make
   > g++